cwhitson97/WeatherApp/README.md

 	* As a student, I can receive weather notifications so that I am up to date with current weather patterns.

 2. Weather API
 	* Completed by Robby Wilcox.
 This is the way that the weatherapp is getting information to run the rest of the application.
+This is located in the WeatherAPI.py file

 __Robby Wilcox's Next Steps:__